 Kansas kids deserve increased access to nutritious meals.
 By working with community partners, raising awareness around Child Nutrition Programs and their benefits, and providing technical assistance, we're effectively reducing childhood hunger in Kansas.

 Community Eligibility Provision

 High-poverty schools can offer free meals to all students with federal reimbursements based on proportions of low-income children in the school.
-Though 307 Kansas schools qualified during the 2016-17 school year, only 68 adopted CEP.
+Only 68 of 307 qualifying Kansas schools adopted CEP during the 2016-17 school year.

 At-risk Afterschool Meals